xlab-uiuc/flight-ticket/README.md

 wsk property set --auth 23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP
 ```

-Edit the trainTicket functions to reflect your minikube cluster running openwhisk, there are only four functions which use the APIHOST variable (SeatService, QueryForTravel, GetRouteByTripId, CancelService).
+Edit the airplaneTicket functions to reflect your minikube cluster running openwhisk, there are only four functions which use the APIHOST variable (SeatService, QueryForTravel, GetRouteByTripId, CancelService).
 Add your `minikube_IP:OW_PORT` to the `APIHOST` variable of those four functions e.g.  APIHOST = "http://192.168.49.2:31001"
 ```
-cd /home/alan/work/multi_stage_apps/trainTicket/src
+cd /home/alan/work/multi_stage_apps/airplaneTicket/src
 vim QueryForTravel/__main__.py # edit APIHOST as described above (do this for the rest of the functions)
 ```